google/applied-machine-learning-intensive/v2/03_regression/05_introduction_to_tensorflow/slides.md

 ---

-# TensorFlow is separated into abstraction layers
+# TensorFlow Is Separated Into Abstraction Layers

 ![center](res/introtensorflow8.png)